mzakhidov/case_study_bellabeat/README.md

 Analyze smart device usage data in order to gain insight into how consumers use their non-Bellabeat smart devices.
 Insights should help guide the marketing strategy for the Bellabeat.

 Primary goals are:
-+ Identify trends in smart device usage
++ Identify trends in smart wearable device usage data
 + Determine how these trends can be applied to Bellabeat customers
 + Use these trends to optimize Bellabeat marketing strategy

 ### Data Source
-FitBit Fintess Tracker Data (Kaggle).
-For this case study, FitBit Fitness Tracker Data has been utilized.
+FitBit Fintess Tracker Data (CC0: Public Domain, dataset made available through Mobius).
+This Kaggle data set contains personal tness tracker from thiy tbit users.
+Thiy eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, hea rate, and sleep monitoring.
+It includes information about daily activity, steps, and hea rate that can be used to explore users’ habits.
 It covers a month of data between 04.12.2016-05.12.2016.
 + [Data Link](https://www.kaggle.com/datasets/arashnic/fitbit)

 ### Stakeholders